Kazutaka333/Divvy_FinalProject/Readme.txt

 Others:
--assembler.py is used to generated machine code from programAll assembly code -Program Counter has to be updated manually when the machine code get updated
+-assembler.py is used to generated machine code from programAll assembly code -program counter(PC.sv) has to be updated manually when the machine code get updated

 File included:
 ALU.sv